Osteal Therapeutics

 Venture Round in 2012

-White Sky specializes in online security software, offering a secure mobile password manager and an efficient one-tap e-commerce checkout solution known as FastConnect.
-This application, compatible with iOS, Android, and PC, enables users to log into their bank, financial, shopping, or social accounts effortlessly, requiring only a single tap.
-Its FastPay™ feature allows consumers to autofill shopping carts with ease, eliminating the need to remember passwords or type them in.
-With over 10 million downloads and more than 300 million login sessions, White Sky has maintained a strong security record, ensuring that customers have never lost a password or experienced a breach.
-The company focuses on providing innovative security measures while enhancing the mobile experience for its users.
+White Sky is a technology company that specializes in online security solutions, focusing on a mobile password manager and ecommerce checkout application known as FastConnect.
+This application is available on iOS, Android, and PC, allowing users to securely log into their bank, financial, shopping, and social accounts with a single tap.
+FastConnect features FastPay™, which enables consumers to autofill shopping carts seamlessly across devices without the need to remember or type passwords.
+With over 10 million downloads and more than 300 million login sessions, White Sky has maintained a strong security record, claiming that it has never been breached and that customers have never lost a password.
+The company's innovative approach combines robust security measures with a convenient user experience for online transactions, protecting users from identity theft and fraud.

 Lifecrowd